John R. Davis Jr.: Chargé d'affaires

 In October, 1983, Lech Walesa won the Nobel peace prize.
 Walesa, fearful that if he left Poland the authorities would not let him return, sent his wife Danuta to accept the prize on his behalf.
-Davis went to Gdansk to deliver President Reagan’s congratulations to Mr. Walesa, joining Walesa and a dozen of his supporters in the study of the rectory of St Brigid’s church.
-They listened to the radio broadcast from Oslo.
-That evening, there was a mass at St Brigid’s church and John sat next to Walesa in the sanctuary.
-The Polish press reported the next day that “Davis, a fluent Polish speaker, sang the Polish national anthem along with the rest of the congregation earlier in the service and he and his wife received communion during the mass”.
+Davis went to Gdansk to deliver President Reagan’s congratulations to Mr. Walesa, joining Walesa and a dozen of his supporters in the study of the rectory of St Brigid’s church, where they listened to the radio broadcast from Oslo.